rubenus/hugo-academic-site/content/event/article-in-the-conversation-brasil/index.md

 ---
-title: "Article in The Conversation Brasil republished by G1. "
+title: Article in The Conversation Brasil republished by G1 (Grupo Globo)
 abstract: >-
   Social networks, algorithms, and risks: how digital platforms are reshaping public debate.